vakwetu/rca-mcp/CONTRIBUTING.md

-# Contributing to rca-mcp
+# Contributing to rca-api

-This document explains how to use rca-mcp standalone and how to validate a change.
+This document explains how to use rca-api standalone and how to validate a change.

 ## Prerequisites